uglywizard/tinynws/README.md

 ### Missing parts

-Here and there is possible to find snippet of code not so well handled in case of errors, but everything works so far (in it's singular way in some parts) and there are few test to run to check that the important things work.
+Here and there is possible to find snippet of code not so well handled in case of errors, but everything works so far (in a very singular way in some parts) and there are few test to run to check that the important things work.

 ## Commands

 - To generate a new secret key in fancy cmd style: ```python manage.py shell -c 'from django.core.management import utils; print(utils.get_random_secret_key())'```
 - The custom command is callable as: ```'python manage.py retrievedata'```
 - To activate the cron job on the custom command: ```python manage.py crontab add```
-- To create a fresh build of the react app: ```cd ./client && yarn build```
+- To create a fresh build of the react app: ```cd ./client && yarn && yarn build```

 ## Testing